from the Achievers

 When I was at Oberlin, national issues sparked massive student demonstrations on and off campus.
 There was another in 2003 to protest the invasion of Iraq.
 But there haven't been any big anti-war demonstrations since.
 Perhaps it's because Oberlin students are no longer under the threat of being drafted and involuntarily finding themselves "in harm's way."
+(It has been claimed that President Nixon ended the draft in order to end the demonstrations.
+As Philip Rose puts it, if rich white kids arent threatened with being forced to join the service and go to Vietnam, then rich white kids and their parents wont care, and theyll stop protesting the war.)
 Perhaps it's because military recruiters have given up on visiting the campus, so the students find no local occasions to protest.
 "Everyone just agrees we don't like the war," said one panelist.

 However, nerves can still be touched when the community's liberal consensus is challenged by an visiting outsider, such as a Bush administration cabinet secretary.
 A threatened visit from Fred Phelps and his homophobic Westboro Baptist Church brought out the campus and the town for "a huge pride party" in Tappan Square.
 Don't despair, said Gordon; eventually, all these nerves are going to be touched, and action will result.